obspy/obspy/misc/docs/source/tutorial/code_snippets/seismometer_correction_simulation.rst

 ..using a Dataless/Full SEED file (or XMLSEED file)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A :class:`~obspy.xseed.parser.Parser` object created using a Dataless SEED file can also be used.
+A :class:`~obspy.io.xseed.parser.Parser` object created using a Dataless SEED file can also be used.
 For each trace the respective RESP response data is extracted internally then.
 When using :class:`~obspy.core.stream.Stream`/:class:`~obspy.core.trace.Trace`'s :meth:`~obspy.core.trace.Trace.simulate` convenience methods the "date" parameter can be omitted (each trace's start time is used internally).